Cancer: The Great Battle

 Good News: Follow up tests - a PET scan and CEA blood work - indicated that the cancer hasn't returned.
 The CEA test measures cancer markers - carcinoembryonic antigen - in the blood.
 Mine is now 0.5, which is well within normal range (0-5.0 µg/L).
 The PET scan indicated that the tumor has shrunk further; in fact, they were unable to find it.
 My next tests will occur in early May.

-My foot drop conditrion has improved to the point where I no longer use a cane or a foot brace. (posted 2/1/16, permalink)
+My foot drop condition has improved to the point where I no longer use a cane or a foot brace.
+I've been exercising my feet, concentrating particularly on toe curls and other strenghtening exercises and I believe this has eliminated the foot drop issue. (posted 2/1/16, permalink)

 It's Always Something: In September - a time of chemotherapy and radiation, I fell flat on my face numerous times.
 Eventually, I figured out that it was caused by two different medical issues - dehydration and foot drop (both are side effects of chemo).